Virgi7/Mastering-Options-Market-Making/README.md

 Additionally, also the goodness of fit of these regions can be then evaluated by computing some metrics, specifically related to prediction regions, like their medium width and total coverage and also to probabilistic forecasting, such as Pinball loss and Winkler score.

-The conformal regions computed and compared are at 90%, 95% and 99%.
-Coverage is not very informative as the obtained values are similar across all the three models
+The calculated and compared compliant regions are at a significance level of 90%, 95% and 99%.
+The coverage is not very informative as the values obtained are similar for all three models, while the other metrics seem to confirm what was obtained in terms of accuracy, selecting the Scalar-on-fucntion model for $\Delta RV_t$ as the best.

 VEDI SE INSERIRE I GRAFICI

 # Hedging Strategy based on Conformal Prediction
 The final stage of this study exploits the goodness of fit and the predictive power of the Scalar-on-function for $\Delta RV_{t}$, combined with the probabilistic power of the Conformal Prediction method.
 The model is applied directly to data for matched stocks: Stock 59 with AMGN, Stock 4 with CHTR, and Stock 41 with CSCO, using IV data from January 1 to December 31, 2020.

 In this stage, RV forecasting is applied using a rolling window to predict intra-day RV values for each day in the last two months of the year.
-The hedging strategy leverages RV and IV differences; the strategy performed is to buy when RV is higher than IV and to sell when RV is lower than IV
+The hedging strategy leverages RV and IV differences; the strategy performed is to buy when RV is higher than IV and to sell when RV is lower than IV.
+(Reasons of this relation are described better in \cite{})

 The effectiveness of the forecasted buy and sell signals is summarized in the table below, using three empirical metrics:
 - **Wrong Signal (WS)**: Counts instances where the model's signal opposes the actual RV.